Amarjha01/InfantCareCompass/CONTRIBUTING.md

 - Ensure all tests pass
 - Update documentation if needed

-## Need Help?
+## ❓ Need Help?

-- Check existing issues and discussions
+If you run into issues or have questions, here are a few ways to get support:

+- 📂 **Check Existing Issues & Discussions**
+   Browse the **Issues** and **Discussions** tabs — your question might already be answered!

-- Join our Discord community
+- 💬 **Join Our Discord Community**
+  Connect with other contributors, ask questions, and get help in real time. *(Link to your Discord server here)*

-- Contact the maintainers
+- 📫 **Contact the Maintainers**
+  Still stuck?
+Reach out to the maintainers via GitHub or through the contact info listed in the repository.

 Thank you for contributing to InfantCareCompass! 🚀